 More than half of your household waste can be recycled.
 Here are a few helpful hints and tips to make recycling more effective in your home.

-Fold used paper rather than scrunching it up and flatten used boxes.
+Fold used paper rather than scrunching it up, and flatten cardboard boxes.
 This will give you more room in your recycling bin.

 Please click here to see a list of local organizations that collect plastic bags.